WebberZone/top-10/readme.txt

 == Upgrade Notice ==

-= 2.1.1 =
+= 2.2.0 =
-* Fixed: Potential bug when the $wp variable was not detected in rare situations;
+* New features.
+Deprecated functions.
+Upgrade highly recommended.
+Please do verify your settings after the upgrade.
 Check the Changelog for more details